 In 1989, the then-named Supreme Court of Ontario – High Court of Justice awarded the estate of a deceased employee damages for his employer’s actions in Card Estate v.
 John A. Robertson Mechanical Contractors (1985) Ltd. O.J.
 No. 1129.
 The employee had, prior to his dismissal, taken time off of work for a cancer surgery.
 Following his return to work, his employer advised him that he would be taking an unpaid leave of absence, and terminated the employee from the company life insurance policy, without his consent, and without informing him of same.
 The employee logically assumed that he had been dismissed and obtained re-employment, the duties of which resulted in an additional injury and hospitalization, upon which the employee learned that his cancer had returned.
 Less than one year later, the employee died, and his estate sued for wrongful dismissal, punitive damages, mental distress damages and damages for loss of benefits.
 At trial, the punitive and mental distress damages were denied, but the employee’s estate was awarded 12 months’ notice, as well as $50,000.00 in lost benefits.

-This complex area of law, for both employers and employees requires an employment law expert.
-If you run into any issues with frustration of contract it is important that you consult with a professional right away Contact Monkhouse Law today for a free consultation.
+This complex area of law, for both employers and employees, requires an employment law expert.
+If you run into any issues with frustration of contract it is important that you consult with a legal professional right away.
+Contact Monkhouse Law today for a free consultation.